Condo Plumbing Leak Claims: Navigate the Complexity of Shared Plumbing Systems

 In a condo building, plumbing systems are shared between units and common areas.
 A leak in a supply line, drain line, or building system can migrate through shared walls and floors, affecting multiple units before becoming visible.
 Within 24 to 48 hours of water intrusion, mold can begin to grow in concealed areas.
 Moisture meters and thermal imaging cameras are required to map the full extent of water migration.
 Without proper moisture mapping, a significant portion of the damage may be missed in the initial claim.

-• Condo water damage claims are among the most common and most disputed claim types in Texas.
+• Condo water damage is consistently among the most common and most disputed property claims in Texas and Florida.

-• Water from a plumbing leak in a condo building can affect multiple units before becoming visible.
+• Water from a plumbing leak in a condo building can migrate through shared walls and floor assemblies and affect multiple units before becoming visible.

-• Mold remediation can add 30 to 50 percent to the total cost of a condo water damage claim.
+• Secondary mold remediation can materially increase the total cost of a condo water loss compared to a dry-out-only scope.

 What You Need to Know